ricesush1/RiceSushi/pages/apTesting.md

 - Q23: The average number of daily messages sent per user appears to increase after the mobile app was released.
 - Q34: This algorithm has linear efficiency, so it runs in a reasonable amount of time.
 Therefore, a heuristic is not appropriate.
 - Q44: The Fourth procedure calculates a power of n(similar to the Square and Cube procedures), but it does not generalize this functionality to calculate any power of n.

+## Test 5

+### Score: 44/50

+- Q10: For the example given, End minus start plus 1 evaluates to 16.
+The loop should iterate 4 times, not 16 times.
+- Q16: While the two programs initialize i to different values, the same values are printed inside the loop because program A prints i and then increments it and program B increments i and then prints it.
+- Q25: B was wrong because the code segment will iterate over myList from right to left, removing the sixth element (20), the third element (30), and the second element (30).
+This results in the list [30, 10, 20], which contains no duplicates, as intended.
+D was wrong because the code segment will iterate over myList from right to left, removing the all elements but the first.
+This results in the list [50], which contains no duplicates, as intended.
+- Q27: This statement does not provide enough information to conclude that the problem is undecidable.
+If it could be shown that an algorithm can be constructed that is always capable of providing a correct yes-or-no answer for all other instances of this problem, then this problem would be decidable.
+- Q36: The user’s browser makes a request for the file, and the file is broken into packets by the server for transmission.
+The user’s browser does not request each packet in order.
+- Q48: Certificate authorities do not verify the safety of Web sites.